microsoft/ImagineCup/2-Building-a-Team/README.md

 > Space for any graphic (optional)

-In this module, you will learn some of teh best practices for building and working with a team!
+In this module, you will learn some of the best practices for building and working with a team!
 Use the learnings from this module to build the team that's right for you and your project.

 ## Section Topics